OutWooods/work-better/features.md

 - Ding isnt working.

 - Show the first time before the intervals.

+- Minimal links should be hidden on first load.

 ## V2
 - Maybe porting it out to Vue (for say V2).